What is an access audit?

 Our Access work is managed by:

 Tony Crowhurst B.Sc.
 (Mathematics), DBA.
 Cert Dip AF, MRICS.
-Tony is a Chartered Surveyor, a member of the Royal Institute of Chartered Surveyors, is fully insured and has more than 35 years of experience in the building industry.
+Tony was a Chartered Surveyor and has more than 35 years of experience in the building industry.
 He has worked with and for disabled people for many years both as customer and client.

 For further details or to contact Tony please click here.